-No. Grade Description F.06 Α NO OVERDUE PAYABLES ARISING FROM TRANSFER ACTIVITIES The licence applicant must prove that as at 31 March 2017 it has no overdue payables (as defined in 10.8.5 below) towards other football clubs as a result of transfers undertaken prior to 31 December 2016.
-Payables are those amounts due to football clubs as a result of transfer activities, including training compensation and solidarity contributions as defined in the FIFA Regulations on the Status and Transfer of Players, as well as any amount due on the fulfilment of certain conditions.
+No. Grade Description F.06 Α NO OVERDUE PAYABLES ARISING FROM TRANSFER ACTIVITIES The licence applicant must prove that as at 31 March 2021 it has no overdue payables (as defined in 10.8.5 below) towards other football clubs as a result of transfers undertaken prior to 31 December 2020.
+Payables are those amounts due to football clubs as a result of transfer activities, including any amount due upon fulfilment of certain conditions, training compensation and solidarity contributions as defined in the FIFA Regulations on the Status and Transfer of Players, and any joint and several liability decided by a competent authority for the termination of a contract by a player.
 The licence applicant must prepare and submit to the licensor a transfers table.
 It must be prepared even if there have been no transfers/loans during the relevant period.
 All transfer and loan activities into the licence applicant only must be listed.
 Licence applicants MUST provide an independent auditor's report of factual findings as per the detail of ANNEXE K with copies of documents (e.g. bank statements / payroll records) on which he relied when forming his opinion.